 Catherine Troiano described how curators at the V&A provoke thought with displays of their compelling collection.

-John Williams demonstrated the depth of experience and months of work that goes into photographing major exhibitions.
+John Williams demonstrated the depth of experience and months of work that goes into photographing major exhibitions (you can read a transcript of his presentation here).

 Steen Dupont dissected the challenge of digitising the Natural History Museum’s vast and diverse collection.